Orlando0303/Orlando0303.github.io/_pages/cv.md

 ======
 ### Research on the Classification Model of Dog and Cat Pictures Based on Machine Learning<span style="float:right">12/2022 - 01/2023</span>
 * Extracted image features through Uniform Pattern LBP, and built KNN model based on KD-Tree, Logistic Regression model, SVM model with Dual Optimization and ADMM solution by Python based on 10,892 images of dogs and cats, in order to perform image classification predictions and yield an optimal AUC of 0.996

+### A Study on Telecom Customer Churn Prediction based on Machine Learning<span style="float:right">11/2022 - 01/2023</span>
+* 	Created Logistic model, SVM model, Adaboost model, XGBoost model, Random Forest model, and Naive Bayes model by R based on a telecom customer dataset containing 7043 data and 20 variables, in order to perform customer churn classification predictions and yield an optimal AUC of 0.849

 Skills
 ======